hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Partitioning Leaderboards.md

     }

 ```
+* If you don't get a *NewHighScoreMessage* returned, then make sure you have configured your Leaderboard for *High Score Notifications*.

 You'll see the *leaderboardShortCode* value is set to *HSBC.COUNTRY.UK*.
 Sending a second request with a different country will create a new Leaderboard but will not affect the UK one.